LivingWithHippos/unchained-bot/README.md

 }
 ```

-If you don't want to restrict the access remove the "allowed_user" line in config.json
+If you don't want to restrict the access, remove the "allowed_user" line in config.json

 Restarting the bot will update the allowed user id with this value.